 a drawing room, a bar, snug, kitchen, stabling for 30 horses, 4 cellars, 4 pigsties and a skittle alley.

 Mr Pearce owned The Crown & Cushion but employed managers to run his business.
-Due to a legal battle over prositutes, a police officer and the Duke he lost the licence and he then re opened it as The Crown to the fury of the Duke.
+Due to a legal battle over prostitutes, a police officer and the Duke he lost the licence and then re opened it as The Crown to the fury of the Duke.

 When Mr Pearce retired and by the time the new remodeled town centre was built (around The Crown as Mr Pearce refused to sell to the Duke), Mr Pearce relented his life long argument with the Duke and sold the house to the Duke's Estate where it was then refurbished and renamed "The South Western Hotel" in the early 18c.

 The South Western bedroom feature wall is decorated with a William Morris inspired wallpaper to reflect the famous stained glass window from 1876 that William Morris made using designs by Edward Burne-Jones in the St. Eustachius church on Bedford Square.

 Etched into one of the Drawing Room windows you will find 18c graffiti when a 24 year old lodger and baker from Plymouth

 wrote his name 'A. Bulley' and the name 'South Western Hotel, Tavistock' with an assumed diamond ring.

 We know his name and age from researching the censuses from the time the house was the South Western Hotel.

 Please ask to see the legal paperwork, mortgages and deeds that were recently found in the attic, from the early 1800s to 2004.

 "Dartmoor" is called Dartmoor due to its views over Cox Tor on Dartmoor but also because when the Morris family lived in the house, Granny Morris insisted the window be installed into her room so she could wake up every morning to see Cox Tor from her bed.
 The Morris Family lived in the house for over 120 years.